-Tip 3: If you are category B and buying your visa on arrival.
-On your incoming flight sit as close to the front of the plane as possible to that you can exit early and be in the queue first.
-Processing of the visas does take some time and being at the back of the queue will delay you.
+Tip 2: Although Visa queues are not terrible, several planes can land at the same time especially around midday.
+In order to beat the queues, on your incoming flight sit as close to the front of the plane as possible to that you can exit early and be in the queue first.

-Tip 4: Book a private transfer or take a taxi from the airport into town.
+Tip 3: Book a private transfer or take a taxi from the airport into town.
 If you have listened to my Tip 3 then you will be one of the first to exit customs and immigration but on a normal transfer you might have to still wait for someone else booked on that transfer who is at the back of the queue, which is very frustrating.

 Flying into Livingstone, Zambia and then crossing to Zimbabwe: If your Nationality requires you to purchase a Zambian visa (see here) you should purchase a double entry visa for Zambia.
-One for when you land and one for when you re-enter Zambia to depart.
+One for when you land and one for when you reenter Zambia to depart.
 You might also need to buy a Zimbabwe visa, depending on your nationality (see here).